 8 Email Marketing Strategies That Will Boost Sales

 Email marketing is one of the most underrated, yet beneficial strategies ever invented to generate worthy leads.
-A 2015 study by the DMA found that for every $1 spent, email campaigns have an average of $38 return on investment (ROI).
+According to Constant Contact, there is a $36 ROI for every $1 spent on email marketing.
 Email marketing is surprisingly cheap and effective enough in keeping in touch with your customers.
 As such, you need to come up with an effective strategy to achieve your set goals.

 Your email marketing campaign strategy must answer these four Ws: